2022 Italian referendum: Referendum initiative

 Maurizio Turco, Secretary of the Transnational Radical Party, announced the intention to start collecting signatures for a new referendum regarding justice, following a scandal that involved the CSM.
-During an interview at Porta a Porta in May 2021, Matteo Salvini, the leader of Lega, said he would join the Radical Party's campaign, since he believed that a justice reform would never be approved in Parliament with the Democratic Party and the Five Star Movement.
+During an interview at Porta a Porta in May 2021, Matteo Salvini, the leader of Lega, said he would join the Radical Party's campaign.
+He believed that a justice reform would never be approved in Parliament with the Democratic Party and the Five Star Movement.

-On 2 July, the Committee Just Justice Referendum started the collection of signatures, hoping to get 1 million signatures before September.
-Secretary of the Democratic Party Enrico Letta defined the referendum as propaganda, accusing Salvini of wanting to buy time, also announcing that he wanted to file his own bill on justice.
-The President of the National Magistrate Association Giuseppe Santalucia also criticized the usage of the referendum, preferring the justice reform under discussion in Parliament.
+On 2 July, the Committee Just Justice Referendum started the collection of signatures, to get 1 million signatures before September.
+Secretary of the Democratic Party Enrico Letta defined the referendum as propaganda, accusing Salvini of wanting to buy time, announcing that he wanted to file his own bill on justice.
+The President of the National Magistrate Association Giuseppe Santalucia was also criticized the usage of the referendum, preferring the justice reforms under discussion in the Parliament.
 On 7 August, Salvini claimed they were close to the goal of 500,000 signatures.

-The Cannabis Committee asked for an extension of the due date of the collection of signatures and the filing to the Court of Cassation since the cities were delaying the delivery of the certifications of the signatures.
+The Cannabis Committee asked for an extension of the signature collection due date and the filing to the Court of Cassation; the cities were delaying the delivery of the signatures' certifications.
 The Council of the Ministers approved on 29 September an extension for the collection of signatures to 31 October, with the desertion of the ministers of Lega, since it would have benefited the cannabis referendum they were against.